buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/04-Chapter-4-Getting-From-A-to-B.md

 ---
 chapter-number: "04"
-title: "Getting From A → B ≠"
+title: "Getting From A to B [Draft]"
 layout: chapter
-opening-text: "<p class='text--warning'><strong>This is draft content.</strong> I’m working on this chapter as we speak (23 August), I’ll be releasing it section by section over the next few days.</p>
+opening-text: "<p class='text--warning'><strong>This is draft content.</strong> I’m working on this chapter as we speak (26 October), I’ll be releasing it section by section over the next few days.</p>

 <p>With our pages built, <strong>we need to focus on the flows that users take through the user interfaces we design</strong>.
 In this chapter, I’ll explore designing user flows, stressing the need to <strong>consider flows in different contexts: page-to-page, anchor to anchor and state-to-state</strong>.
 In short: I’ll explore the idea of getting from A → B, <strong>ensuring our users are guided by our user interface</strong>.</p>